Thinking about fundraising for your Student Club? Find out how here.

 Groups need to:

-- Have all requests for fundraising activities reviewed by the Director of Student Life or the Assistant Dean of Student Services, and the Institutional Advancement Office.
+- Have all requests for fundraising activities reviewed by the Director of Student Life or the Assistant Dean of Student Services.

 - Ensure that funds raised are to be used for Institute-related purposes consistent with the approved mission of the organization and objectives of the fundraising event.